 Directory Directory Description rtb_inst Contains the generic utility programs and data files for the installation and compilation of the changes copied to the remote site.
 This directory should remain on the remote site permanently to support future incremental updates.
-File File Description Compctrl Text file contains a list of compilable procedures & compile options. schupd.p Schema update procedure, part 1. schupd2.p Schema update procedure, subroutine for part 1. schupdp2.p Schema update procedure, pa compobj.p Procedure for compiling a deployed Roundtable Object.
+File File Description compctrl Text file contains a list of compilable procedures & compile options.
+This file is built and maintained by the update procedures at the remote site. schupd.p Schema update procedure, schupd2.p Schema update procedu subroutine for part 1. schupdp2.p Schema update procedure, part 2. schupd2a.p Schema update storage area assignment handler. schupdpp.p Schema update data procedure processing handler. compobj.p Procedure for compiling a deployed Roundtable Object.

-Directory Directory Description rtb_idat Contains temporary files th after the update installation at can be deleted from the remote site is complete.
-File File Description objetrl A list of new or modified objects delivered in the deployment.
+Directory Directory Description Contains temporary files that can be deleted from the remote site after the update installation is complete.

+Directory Directory Description File File Description objctrl A list of new or modified objects delivered in the deployment.
 The update.w procedure posts these changes in the rtb_inst\compctrl file. delctrl A list of files to delete from a previously installed configuration of the system.
 The update.w procedure performs this task. selcomp A list of selected objects to compile.
 The update.w procedure reads this list and marks corresponding objects in the rtb_inst\compctrl file for compilation.
 Roundtable creates this list of objects requiring compilation automatically. objcopy.ful, objcopy.sel The update.w procedure allows you to designate an alternate root directory for the R-code of compiled object to be placed.
 The objcopy files contain a list of additional files or directories that should be copied into the root directory.
 The objcopy.ful file is used for full compiles, and the objcopy.sel file is used for selective compiles.
 These files are created automatically for objects that have their Objcopy attribute turned on.

 Directory Directory Description Contains the database schema update files required to update the application databases at the site.
-During the update schema process, the files in this directory are copied into rtb_idat where they are
+During the update schema process, the files in this directory are copied into rtb_idat where they are processed.

-Directory Directory Description processed.
 The dbver subdirectory name is usually generated by Roundtable.

-File File Description schctrl Schema update control file.
-This file contains a list of each database table to be updated in each database used by the application. .df Files for updating database schema. d.p Programs for pre-update file processing. f.p Programs for post-update file processing.
+Directory Directory Description File File Description schctrl Schema update control file.
+This file contains a list of each database table to be updated in each database used by the application. .df Files for updating database schema. ./pre Programs for pre-update file processing. ./post Programs for post-update file processing.